EternityForest/EmberOS/README.md

 * Convenient platform for experimenting with your setup, includes all tools for minor tweaks to just about everything without needing a desktop computer.
 * Things that require updates to keep working(Timezones, SSL, etc) are managed via /sketch for easy updates.
 * Basically anything that's more of a "device" than a computer, that needs to be reliable and doesn't store too much data.
-* Still fit on (most) 8GB SD cards with at least a few dozen MB to spare, for very simple applications
+* Still fit on 8GB SD cards

 ![EmberOS](img/screenshot.webp)